 Interestingly, almost a quarter of Groningen’s population are students, which means that the city has many options for cultural and sporting activities – as well as a lively nightlife, with dozens of bars, pubs, restaurants, cafes, and nightclubs scattered around its streets and squares!

 Again, although Amsterdam is the largest city in North Holland (in Dutch, Noord-Holland), the capital of this province is Haarlem.
-In fact, the city is only 30 km from the capital of the Netherlands and is normally visited by foreign tourists on a day trip from Amsterdam.
+The city is only 30 km from the capital of the Netherlands and is normally visited by foreign tourists on a day trip from Amsterdam.

 Did you know that Haarlem has been, since the 17th century, the great tulip trade center on Dutch soil?
 Besides, it was the place where the painter Frans Hals, one of the most respected artists of the Dutch Golden Age, lived and worked.
 If you want, you can visit the Frans Hals Museum, right in Haarlem’s historic center!